mikedll/mriveracrm/README.md

   - Extend BaseModel with window.YourModel.
 Specify `urlSuffix` with something.
 Override isNew to be false if you have a singleton model.

   - Extend and CrmModelView with window.YourModelView.
-Specific `modelName` in the YourModelView with a *snake case* form of your model.
-Add any events and attach them to buttons as needed.
+Specify `modelName` (underscored) in it.
+Add any events and listen to any dom elements as needed.

   - If you're making a collection, make the containing app.
 Extend CollectionAppView with a singular camel case prefix